yaziddouassi/tassilipro/README.md

 # 🧱 TASSILI - Laravel Inertia CRUD Generator

-**TASSILI** is a full-featured CRUD generator package built with Laravel + Inertia.js + Vue 3.
+**TASSILI** is a full-featured CRUD generator package created by Rabah Douassi built with Laravel + Inertia.js + Vue 3.
 It comes with powerful tools such as Pinia for state management, Quill.js for rich text editing, and Chart.js for data visualization.
-Here is the web site https://rabahdouassi.net/tassili-free/docs/1.x/installation
+Here is the web site https://rabahdouassi.net/tassili-pro/docs/1.x/installation

 ---